 The presence, in person or by proxy, of Stockholders holding a majority of the votes eligible to be cast is necessary to constitute a quorum at the Meeting.
-If a quorum is not present, the Stockholders entitled to vote who are present at the Meeting have the power to adjourn the Meeting, without notice other than an announcement at the Meeting, until a quorum is present.
-At an adjourned meeting when a quorum is present in person or by proxy, any business may be transacted that might have been acted on at the original Meeting.
+If a quorum is not present at the Meeting, the holders of a majority of the Common Stock entitled to vote who are present or represented by proxy at the Meeting have the power to adjourn the Meeting from time to time without notice, other than an announcement at the Meeting of the time and place of the adjourned meeting, until a quorum is present.
+In addition, under the Company's bylaws the chairman of the Meeting has the power to adjourn the Meeting for any reason from time to time without notice, other than an announcement at the Meeting of the time and place of the adjourned meeting, provided that a new record date is not set.
+At any such adjourned meeting at which a quorum is present, any business may be transacted that may have been transacted at the Meeting.